KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. found 'uses: actions/setup-node@v3' in file `ci.yml`: Replace it with v4.
 2. found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`
-3. found 'electron-rebuild' in file `package-lock.json`: Replace it with `@electron/rebuild`
-4. found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`
+3. found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`
-5. found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`
+4. found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`
-6. found 'Magic Mirror' in file `module.ts`: Replace it with `MagicMirror²`
+5. found 'Magic Mirror' in file `module.ts`: Replace it with `MagicMirror²`
-7. found 'Magic Mirror' in file `helper.ts`: Replace it with `MagicMirror²`
+6. found 'Magic Mirror' in file `helper.ts`: Replace it with `MagicMirror²`
-8. found 'Magic Mirror' in file `helper_impl.ts`: Replace it with `MagicMirror²`
+7. found 'Magic Mirror' in file `helper_impl.ts`: Replace it with `MagicMirror²`
-9. found 'MagicMirror2' in file `init-mmm.ts`: Replace it with `MagicMirror²`
+8. found 'MagicMirror2' in file `init-mmm.ts`: Replace it with `MagicMirror²`

 ## [MMM-LOLESPORTS-SCHEDULES by xadamxk](https://github.com/xadamxk/MMM-LOLESPORTS-SCHEDULES)